Comfort a Preemie With a DIY Crochet Octopus

 Crochet octopus toys are a fun project that can also comfort babies born prematurely.
 This adorable free octopus pattern is extra soft for snuggling and has twisting tentacles that babies can grab onto.

 Of course, any child can enjoy this cuddly cephalopod toy, so prepare to make a few for friends and family too!
-In fact, because the face is embroidered, you don't need to worry about small parts which aren't safe for young children.
+Because the face is embroidered, you don't need to worry about small parts that aren't safe for young children.

 Crochet Octopus Project Information

 Yarn: 1 skein of Bernat Pipsqueak yarn or approximately 75 yards of extra-soft bulky-weight blanket yarn.

 Hook: H/5mm - this is one hook size down from the recommended hook for the yarn above.